Bed bug treatments in Maidenhead

 Discarded bed bug skins

-Bed bugs are a type of insect that doesn’t have a lifecycle change which involves puipation, an example of this is the way that caterpillars change their body to become moths and butterflies.
+Bed bugs are a type of insect that doesn’t have a lifecycle change which involves pupation, an example of this is the way that caterpillars change their body to become moths and butterflies.
 When it comes down to bed bugs they are born as tiny versions of their adult selves complete with hard exoskeleton.

-To become adult bed bugs, they will need to shed this exoskeleton and they have a proc3ess of seven moults, shedding each smaller outer skin as they become larger.
+To become adult bed bugs, they will need to shed this exoskeleton and they have a process of seven moults, shedding each smaller outer skin as they become larger.
 Cockroaches have the same growth process, but they eat their discarded skins, with bed bugs the skins are simply discarded and can be found lying on carpets and on bed frames.
 The skins are the outer skeleton, and they have the characteristics and colour of bed bugs being an orange / reddish colour.

 At the beginning of an infestation when the population is small you probably won’t see any bed bugs, you will receive insect bites which are usually attributed to other insects like mosquitos and so ignored.